joannajjliu/2021_Node_Demo/readme.md

         - /api/users endpoints has only a POST method:

             - POST returns a 201 Created status, and returns the submitted user object, in json format.
 When the userName or email already exists, POST returns a 409 Conflict status.

+## Commit 7 - Split test and dev environments

+1. There are several ways to specify different environment variables.
+The approach we'll go with is in package.json, we add `SET ENV_VAR` into the scripts.
+For the current code, we only need `SET PORT` and `SET DATA_FOLDER` to split dev vs test environments, and folders in which to house the json data files.
+    - In service.ts files, change `api` in path.join to `process.env.DATA_FOLDER`